 Book a table to see what the buzz is all about.
 It’s a thoughtful way to support independent local businesses and a great way to try a new cuisine or restaurant.

 Alternatively, check out the street food scene in your town.
 Is there a world cuisine you’ve never tried or a street vendor selling a local speciality you’ve never bought from?
 Give it a try!

 23. Book a Staycation

 Hosts can be an invaluable source of recommendations and tips for things to do too.
 Check out great experiences as a tourist in your own city here!

-There could be lots that you’ve either not seen or done yet in your hometown/city.
+There could be lots you’ve either not seen or done yet in your hometown/city.
 So, even if international travel is off the cards, you can still live like a tourist and fuel your passion for travel.